 • Look for microwave ovens with easy-to-read preprogrammed settings.
 They make preparing snacks like popcorn and soup very easy.

 A 1,000-watt microwave will cook quickly and efficiently.
 Microwaves with 700 watts or less are slower and may not cook evenly.
 In general, the higher the wattage, the faster the cooking time.
 One safety tip is for you to be sure to show inexperienced family members how to safely use the machine.
 If a child is too young to use the range or electric appliances, she shouldn't use the microwave unsupervised.
 More so, if your son or daughter is too young to use a microwave, be sure the oven has a child lockout feature.
-Moreover, Microwaves typically have a life span of about 10 years.
+Moreover, Microwaves typically have a lifespan of about 10 years.
 But if your unit is operating properly after that amount of time, you can continue to use it.
 Aluminum foil isn't off-limits in the microwave.
 It generally isn't used because the foil deflects the microwaves away from the food.
 However, you can place a small, flat sheet directly on top of the food or in a corner to prevent overcooking.
 Make sure there are no crinkles as they can cause sparks.
-In general, it is just safer to keep aluminium foils off the microwave ovens.
+In general, it is just safer to keep aluminum foils off the microwave ovens.

 • Use a cover to prevent splatters.
 When you want to allow some steam to escape, use a paper towel or waxed paper.
 To hold in moisture, use plastic wrap or a lid designed for microwave cooking.

 • If your meal is prone to splattering, make sure to use a bigger bowl.
 This gives the food more room to boil.
-Foods which are prone to splattering include like cooked cereals and tomato sauce, etc.
+Foods which are prone to splattering include cooked cereals and tomato sauce, etc.

 • To prevent overheating, stir food once or twice during cooking.